deniszholob/template-nx-project/CONTRIBUTING.md

 3. Create a new Pull Request.
 4. Write a good description of the changes this pull-request will make.
 5. You must provide screenshots if there is a visual change.

+## Debug

+- If you get an error with precommit hooks (Mac/Linux), see: https://stackoverflow.com/a/72279243